duffau/algos_and_data_structures/README.md

 # Algorithms and Data Structures

-This repo contains the C programs and exercise answers, which are the result of my self-study of _Introduction to Algorithms_ by Cormen, Leiserson, Rivest & Stein.
+This repo contains C programs and exercise answers, which are the result of my self-study of _Introduction to Algorithms_ by Cormen, Leiserson, Rivest & Stein.
+The idea is to learn about the theoretical aspects of the algorithms and at the same time learn to implement them in C.

 ## Part 1 - Foundations